BarreraClaudia/claudy-weather/README.md

 # Claudy Weather

-Claudy... get it?
+Claudy Weather... get it?
 Because my name is Claudia and cloudy.. lol you know what never mind.
 Anyways!
 Here's a weather app using Visual Crossing Weather API.
 It displays today's conditions, hourly forecast, and 10 day forecast.

 <img src="./src/assets/imgs/webpage-screenshot.png">